UDO-LLC/horizon/README.md

 - **Header & Footer**: Logo, navigation, and footer content
 - **Product Display**: Grid layouts, hover effects, quick add options

+### Custom Features

+The theme includes several custom features that can be configured through the theme settings and custom code.
+These features are designed to enhance the user experience and provide specialized functionality for specific product types.

 ### Code Customization

 #### Adding Custom CSS